 The most recent numbers from the federal National Transit Database indicate in 2020 there were 1,268 electric buses operating at transit agencies across the country — out of 63,530 total buses.
 At the time, Georgia’s only mass transit electric buses were at the University of Georgia in Athens.

-Atlanta’s MARTA system began running its first electric buses the same day as CAT And like CAT, MARTA has six electric buses.
+Atlanta’s MARTA system began running its first electric buses the same day as CAT.
+Like CAT, MARTA has six electric buses.
 Atlanta already has funds to purchase six more.